linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation/chapters/Chapter 05 - Option Pricing Theory and Models.md

 # ILLUSTRATION 5.3: Valuing a Short-Term Option with Dividend Adjustments—The Black-Scholes Correction

-Assume that it is March 6, 2001, and that AT&T is trading at  $20.50 a share.
-Consider a call option on the stock with a strike price of$ 20, expiring on July 20, 2001.
+Assume that it is March 6, 2001, and that AT&T is trading at  \$20.50 a share.
+Consider a call option on the stock with a strike price of\$ 20, expiring on July 20, 2001.
 Using past stock prices, the annualized standard deviation in the log of stock prices for AT&T is estimated at 60\%.
 There is one dividend, amounting to 0.15, and it will be paid in 23 days.
 The riskless rate is 4.63\%.

 Present value of expected dividend = $0.15/1.046323/365 = $0.15